Analysis

 However, even though interest rates have eased in 2024 and are expected to continue moving in favor of borrowers in 2025, base rates remain materially higher than they have been for years and will test capital structures put in place prior to the rising interest rate cycle.

-Even as the wider real estate market shows green shots, there will simultaneously be pockets of distress in the sector in 2025 as borrowers battle to service debt costs while base rates remain elevated relative to the prior cycle.
+Even as the wider real estate market shows green shots, there will simultaneously be pockets of distress in the housing market in 2025 as borrowers battle to service debt costs while base rates remain elevated relative to the prior cycle.

 Against a background of looming maturities and market bifurcations, investors are likely to continue leaning into the most robust and fastest growing real estate segments, with the red-hot data center space leading the charge.